apfuentes/2022_JCA_Pmonodon_PopGen/00-multiqc.md

 multiqc .
 ```
-Once this is done, please share by email the html files generated in both runs, and I will take a look at it.
+Once this is done, please share by email the html files generated in both runs, and we will discuss the results.

 Good luck!